Transport in Nottingham: Future developments

-There are plans to bring High Speed 2 rail services to Nottingham and the East Midlands by constructing a parkway station (called the East Midlands Hub) at Toton.
+There were plans to bring High Speed 2 rail services to Nottingham and the East Midlands, by constructing a parkway station, East Midlands Hub, at nearby Toton.

+Plans for the leg of the line between Birmingham and Leeds have since been scrapped.

 Trams

 History

 The Nottingham and District Tramways Company Limited began operating horse-drawn trams in Nottingham in 1878.
 A steam tram service began in 1880.
 In 1898, the Nottingham Corporation Tramways took over the existing tramways.
 Electric trams were introduced from 1901, and the last horse tram ran in 1902.
 The tram network in Nottingham was replaced between 1926 and 1936 by a combination of the Nottingham trolleybus system and a fleet of motor buses.